 - The 183 days are counted within the calendar year (January 1 through December 31), not over a rolling 12-month period

-- Satisfying the 183-day threshold is sufficient to establish residency but is not necessary; the other three criteria are evaluated independently
+- Satisfying the 183-day threshold is sufficient to establish residency but is not necessary; the other criteria are evaluated independently

 For most US citizens relocating to France, the foyer or activité professionnelle criterion applies first.
 The 183-day threshold is a fallback, not the operative test in most relocation scenarios.